-Trauma, healing and hope (hosted by the International Criminal Court) 5 to 12 December World Forum Lobby Trust Fund for Victims exhibit (h osted by the Trust Fund for Victims) 5 to 12 December Oceania Lounge Commemorating 20 years of the ICC in Africa through cartoons (co-hosted by the United Kingdom and Journalist for Justi (ce) 5 to 12 December The west hallway to the World Forum Theatre 16 Memory Boxes Exhibition: makin ng Afghan victims' memories and stories matter (co-hosted by the Islamic Republic of Afgha anistan, the Permanent Representation of the Kingdom of • titutions in The Hague, Canada, the Afghanistan Human 8 ation (AHRDO), and the International Institute of Social Studies (ISS)) -// 5 to 12 December The west hallway to the World Forum Theatre 17
+Trauma, healing and hope (hosted l by the International Criminal Court) 5 to 12 December World Forum Lobby Trust Fund for Victims exhibit (he osted by the Trust Fund for Victims) 5 to 12 December Oceania Lounge 9 • ICC in Africa through cartoons (co-hosted by the United Kingdom and Journalist for Justic 5 to 12 December The west hallway to the World Forum Theatre 17 Memory Boxes Exhibition: makin g Afghan victims' memories and stories matter (co-hosted · · nistan, the Permanent Representation of the Kingdom of • itutions in The Hague, Canada, the Afghanistan Human 0 tion (AHRDO), and the International Institute of Social Studies (ISS)) 5 to 12 December The west hallway to the World Forum Theatre 18

-$^{^{16}}$ Between conference rooms Africa, Antarctica and Asia.
-17 Between conference rooms Africa, Antarctica and Asia.
+$^{^{\}rm 17}$ Between conference rooms Africa, Antarctica and Asia. $^{\rm 18}$ Between conference rooms Africa, Antarctica and Asia.